[Updated September 9, 2021]

 2. Rabun Bald

-Soaring high above the bucolic mountain town of Clayton GA, Rabun Bald is one of the most spectacular mountains in North Georgia from which to see the changing fall foliage.
+Soaring high above the bucolic mountain town of Clayton GA, Rabun Bald is one of the most spectacular North Georgia mountains from which to see the changing fall foliage.

 Reaching an elevation of 4,695 feet, it’s the second tallest mountain in the State of Georgia, offering rewarding hiking experiences at any time of the year.